briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 persons and property upon the street.

 3. _(c)_ This section applies to a coroner's vehicle only when the vehicle is operated in accordance with Ohio R.C.
-4513.171.
+[4513.171][ORC Section 4513.171].
 As used in this section, "coroner's vehicle" means a vehicle used by a coroner, deputy coroner or coroner's investigator that is equipped with a flashing, oscillating or rotating red or blue light and a siren, exhaust whistle, or bell capable of giving an audible signal.

-4. _(d)_ Except as otherwise provided in this subsection or [Section 331.211][], whoever violates subsection (a) of this section is guilty of a misdemeanor of the fourth degree on a first offense.
+4. _(d)_ Except as otherwise provided in this subsection or [Section 331.211][CF Section 331.211], whoever violates subsection (a) of this section is guilty of a misdemeanor of the fourth degree on a first offense.
 On a second offense within one year after the first offense, the person is guilty of a misdemeanor of the third degree, and, on each subsequent offense within one year after the first offense, the person is guilty of a misdemeanor of the second degree.\
 (ORC 4511.45)

 ### 331.211   Report of vehicle failing to yield right of way to public safety vehicle